Our Trustees

 Colly Fitzpatrick

-Colly has worked in the Brighton HIV nursing team for 12.
-He has worked closely with the HIV clinical research team and has been involved in a large number of clinical research studies, including new anti-retroviral medications, ageing studies, switching ARV studies, and was the lead research study nurse locally for the first HIV curative trial in the UK.
+Colly has worked in the Brighton HIV nursing team for 14 years.
+He has worked closely with the HIV clinical research team and has been involved in a large number of clinical research studies, including new anti-retroviral medications & studies investigating growing older with HIV, and was the lead research study nurse locally for the first HIV curative trial in the UK.
+Additionally, Colly was awarded an honorory clinical research fellow by Brighton and Sussex medical school in 2024 for his on-going commitment to research in his field of HIV.

 Vikki Pearce